 A marriage can also be declared to be a nullity by a court.
 This means that the marriage is automatically void and will not be legally recognized.
 While the record of marriage and annulment will still exist, the parties can consider themselves to have never been married.
 This can occur in the case of incestuous marriages or bigamous marriages, as these types of marriages are not legal in New York.
 A spouse in a void marriage can bring an action in court asking for a declaration of the nullity of a void marriage.

 Even after a marriage is annulled and the spouses consider themselves to never have been married, children of the marriage will still be considered legitimate children of married parents.
 Parents will still be legally responsible for the children in terms of custody, visitation, and child support, and will be subject to relevant laws.
 Furthermore, the annulled marriage will still be subject to the state laws regarding division of marital property.

 Contact Long Island Family Law Attorney for Information on Annulments in Nassau County and Suffolk County

-If you are in Nassau County, Suffolk County, or the five boroughs of New York City, and you have questions about annulment and whether your marriage may be void or voidable, reach out to the Office of Robert E. Hornberger, Esq., P.C. for a free consultation.
+If you are in Nassau County, Suffolk County, or the five boroughs of New York City, and you have questions about annulment and whether your marriage may be void or voidable, reach out to the Office of Hornberger Verbitsky, P.C. for a free consultation.
 Call us at 631-923-1910 or fill out the short form on this page and we’ll get right back to you.

 Download our Free New York Divorce Guide